 We evaluate our consolidated results of operations on a same-store basis, which allows us to analyze our property operating results excluding the effects of acquisitions and dispositions during the periods under comparison.
 Properties in our portfolio are considered same-store if they were owned for the full periods presented.
-Same-store properties for the year ended December 31, 2019 includes seven properties that were 98% leased as of December 31, 2019 compared to 97% leased as of December 31, 2018.
-In total, property revenues in excess of expenses of the same-store properties decreased 4% for the year ended December 31, 2019 as compared to the year ended December 31, 2018.
+Same-store properties for the year ended December 31, 2021 includes sixteen properties.
+The tables below include additional information regarding the operating results of our same-store properties for the current period as compared to the same period in the prior year.